wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ### Example hosts.ini

 Here is an example `hosts.ini` file that was used in a succesfull example deployment, for reference.
-It might not be exactly what is needed for your deployment, but it should work for the libvirt deployment described in single_hetzner_machine_installation.md:
+It might not be exactly what is needed for your deployment, but it should work for the KVM 7-machine deploy:

 ```
 [all]